Azure/data-api-builder/docs/StoredProcedureDesignDoc.md

 - Davide: the "simplification" would complicate authorization with no real benefit.
 True in that the authorization logic would need to change conditioned on whether the entity source was a stored procedure.
 - Aniruddh: we should leave the responsibility for the developer to properly configure hawaii; it's not our fault if they configure against the API guidelines

+**Conclusion**: we treat stored procedures as any other entity when it comes to CRUD support and role/action AuthZ.
 ## Implementation Overview

 Implementation was segmented into 5 main sections: